Choosing Online Therapy

-I can only be responsible for my own technical equipment, as for the platforms I choose to use, they can only be as safe and as secure as to the terms and conditions of data protection information given to me by those producing these platforms.
+I can only be responsible for my own technical equipment, as for the platforms I choose to use, I have to trust the terms and conditions of data protection information given to me by those who produce these platforms.

 My advice to you is that you keep up to date with your own security software and spend some time reading through the privacy policies, procedures and terms and conditions of the suppliers of the platforms you choose to use.

 I would advise against using any free public Wi-Fi as this will not be secure!

 As I use Zoom as a platform for video calling and chatroom, I currently know that they provide end to end encryption for one on one sessions (June 2020).
 If you decide that you would like video calling or to use the chatroom facility, I may ask you to download the Zoom app. (please check out the drop down menu under online therapy to access "how to" guides) or click here >

 If you decide that emails are your preferred way of communicating, I use Proton Mail as my platform to send and receive client emails which are encrypted end to end by this platform.
 I would encourage you to have your own Proton Mail email address for the purpose of online email therapy so we both know that encryption takes place at both ends of our communication.
 (Please check out the drop down menu under online therapy to access "how to" guides) or click here >

 You may want to think about your personal security too, who are you sharing your devices with, including any computers you are using?
 If so, you may want to delete your footprint by deleting your internet history and emptying the recycle bin.